Seahawks schedule analysis: What are the best matchups? Trap games? Final record? Our beat writers make their picks

 Worst trip

 Nov.
 29 at Washington Football Team.
 Sure, D.C. is fun to visit.
-But Seattle was there last year to play on the infamous FedExField field and barely escaped with a 20-15 win.
+But the Seahawks were there last year to play on the infamous FedExField field and barely escaped with a 20-15 win.
 This trip might be tougher against a Washington defense that some think could be as good as any in the NFL this season and now with Ryan Fitzpatrick at QB.
-Though maybe that’s a good thing as FitzMagic has had little of it in his career against Seattle, going 0-4 with a 2-9 TD-to-INT ratio in four starts against the Seahawks, including last year with Miami. — Condotta
+FitzMagic has had little of it in his career against the Seahawks, going 0-4 with a 2-9 TD-to-INT ratio in four starts, including last year with Miami. — Condotta

 Sept.
 12 at Indianapolis Colts.
 This isn’t a worst-case opener for the Seahawks, but it’s close — having to travel so far to play a 2020 playoff team that no doubt will be livened by the addition of new QB Carson Wentz, while the Seahawks will likely still be working out the kinks in their own new offensive system. — Jude